mgschwan/VRWorkout/README.md

 # VRWorkout
-Virtual reality workout game for Oculus Quest
+Virtual reality fitness workout game for Oculus Quest

 ## What is this?